yecril71pl/cpp-docs.pl-pl/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parametry

-*Liczba*\
+*liczbą*\
-Minimalna długość pamięci do przydzielenia w wektorze.
+Minimalna długość magazynu do przydzielenia dla wektora.

 ### <a name="example"></a>Przykład